awesomemotive/WP-Mail-SMTP/readme.txt

 1. Install WP Mail SMTP by WPForms either via the WordPress.org plugin repository or by uploading the files to your server.
 (See instructions on <a href="http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/" rel="friend">how to install a WordPress plugin</a>)
 2. Activate WP Mail SMTP by WPForms.
 3. Navigate to the Settings area of WP Mail SMTP in the WordPress admin.
-4. Choose your SMTP option (Mailgun SMTP, SendGrid SMTP, Gmail SMTP, or Other SMTP) and follow the instructions to set it up.
+4. Choose your SMTP option (SMTP.com, Sendinblue, Mailgun SMTP, SendGrid SMTP, Postmark, Gmail SMTP, or Other SMTP) and follow the instructions to set it up.
 5. Need more help?
-Get support with <a href="https://wpmailsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion&utm_content=readme" rel="friend" title="WPForms">WP Mail SMTP PRO</a>.
+Get support with <a href="https://wpmailsmtp.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend" title="WPForms">WP Mail SMTP PRO</a>.

 == Frequently Asked Questions ==